 However, the DEA has confirmed that THC-O is not a hemp derivative since it doesn’t naturally occur in hemp and is, thus, a controlled substance.

 In February 2023, THC-O was deemed illegal on the federal level.
+Some states may impose additional restrictions or penalties for possession, so checking local laws is essential for compliance.

 How Strong is THC-O?

 Quantifying the potency of THC-O is challenging due to limited research and varying individual responses.
 Users are encouraged to start with low doses and incrementally adjust to their optimal level.
+Other consumption methods include tinctures and vape cartridges, which offer quicker onset but may carry different health considerations.

 How to Consume THC-O?